hardin47/website/Math154/Notes/05-permutation.md

 4. Find the observed test statistic on the null sampling distribution and compute the p-value (observed data or more extreme).
 The p-value can be one or two-sided.

 #### Technical Conditions {-}
 Permutation tests fall into a broad class of tests called "non-parametric" tests.
 The label indicates that there are no distributional assumptions made on the data (i.e., no assumption that the data come from a normal or binomial distribution).
-However, a test which is ``non-parametric" does not meant that there are no assumptions on the data, simply that there are no *distributional or parametric* assumptions on the data.  **The parameters are at the heart of almost all parametric tests.**
+However, a test which is "non-parametric" does not meant that there are no assumptions on the data, simply that there are no *distributional or parametric* assumptions on the data.  **The parameters are at the heart of almost all parametric tests.**

 For permutation tests, we are not basing the test on population parameters, so we don't need to make any assumptions about them (i.e., that they are the mean of a particular distribution).